-Use this Excel template to streamline your status reports, improve communication with stakeholders and deliver your presentations with greater impact.
-There’s so much more a status report can do, and with this free Excel status report you can begin to take full advantage.
+Use this Excel template to streamline your status reports, improve communication with stakeholders, and deliver your presentations with greater impact.
+There’s so much more a status report can do, and with this free Excel status report template you can begin to take full advantage of it’s capabilities.

 Get your free Excel Status Report template!

 Why You Need Better Status Reports

 You already know that a status report is a necessary task when running a project.
 If you don’t know, you’ll find out soon enough from your stakeholder or team members.
 They need information, and this is the best way to deliver it.